yangxiaofeill/IAG/README.md

 # IAG for three Papaver species
 To figure out what genome structural changes occured to shape the present-day karyotypes of three Papaver species.
 We developed a novel bottom-up framework IAG (inferring ancestor genome) to reconstruct pre- and post-WGD-1 ancestors of Papaver genomes.
 This is a pipline only for Papaver species.
-And a more user-friendly version is being developed.
+And a more user-friendly version and article are in developing.

 ## Dependencies
 python 3.6.4